rcoupland91/azure-terraform-associate-study/README.md

 # Terraform Associate Study Guide

+##
+This has been updated and amended to remove the AWS components and change them for Azure components to fit in-line with and understanding of Terraforom alongside a provider I use regularly.
+This won't change the actual fundamentals of this repo but rather may help more Azure focused people to understand some of the contents.

 A collection of hands-on notes, labs, and explanations created while studying for the **HashiCorp Certified: Terraform Associate** exam.
 This repository focuses on real-world understanding — not just passing the test — by connecting concepts like state, variables, modules, and backends to how they're used in AWS environments.